genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 2. **Recent Results** shows you the files you have recently created (including their initialization or completion status).
-3. **Browse data** section allows you to browse through public, private and shared data with **Experiment Browser** which allows you to search through the wealth of your data using complex queries.
+3. **Browse data** section allows you to browse through public, private and shared data with :ref:`experiment-browser` which allows you to search through the wealth of your data using complex queries.
    In the Browse Data section, you’ll also find a link to the File Manager (home), as well as often used folders: Uploaded files, Imported files, Created files and Exports.
-4. **Import data** section allows you to import your data using either a customized or a default import template.
+4. **Import data** allows you to import your data using either a custom or the default import template.
+See the section :ref:`import`
 5. **Tutorials** explain the most common analysis types in greater detail.
 6. **Search** across the metadata of all your files using the full-text file search text box.